aws-observability/aws-otel-test-framework/docs/run-testing-framework.md

 Remember, if you have changes on sample apps or the mocked server, you need to rerun this imagebuild task.

+Note: imagebuild publishes multi-arch images to ECR that are compatible with linux/amd64 and linux/amr64 architectures.

 #### 2.1.4 Share Setup resources (Optional)
 **Prerequisite:**
 - you are required to run the [setup basic components](setup-basic-components-in-aws-account.md#2-setup-basic-components) once if you and other developers did not setup these components before.